naelstrof/maim/README.md

 maim
 ====

 maim (Make Image) is a utility that takes screenshots of your desktop using imlib2.
-It's meant to replace scrot and performs better than scrot and import in several ways.
+It's meant to overcome shortcomings of scrot and performs better in several ways.

 features
 --------